amatgil/rust-ternaries/README.md

 ```rs
     assert_eq!('T', si!(1 + 1 == 2 ?
 'T' : 'F'));
 ```
-(remember that both return values must be of the same type or diverge, as in normal if statements).
+(remember that both return values must be of the same type or diverge, as in standard if expressions).

 Anything that implements `Truthy` can be used as a predicate.
 By default, only `bool`s, numeric types and enums with `derive(Truthyable)` implement it.